NoSayMe/Deploy/services/mcp_server/README.md

 `mcp_server` provides a minimal FastAPI application used for experimenting with OpenAI agent tools.
 It is built locally as `mcp-test-server:latest` and runs on port **8000** (exposed on the host as `8090`).
 The tool definitions returned by `/tools/schema` are generated from the server's OpenAPI spec at runtime.

+The container exposes the base URL used in its OpenAPI schema via the `BASE_URL` environment variable (default: `http://localhost:8090`).
+This allows the service to operate correctly regardless of the host's IP address.
-The container does not require any environment variables or persistent volumes, but it depends on the `nginx` container for routing.
+It has no other required environment variables or persistent volumes, but it depends on the `nginx` container for routing.

 ## Endpoints